jmazzuca92/unit-1-homework/README.md

 # **Recommendations**

 I would recommend that easyfinancial offer personal and commercial credit cards with a rewards program to stimulate transaction volume.
-With current loans offered having interest rates between 19.99% - 29.99%<sup>5</sup> this is right in line with the average credit card retail interest of 19.99% and 22.99% for cash advances.
+With current loans offered having interest rates between 19.99% - 29.99%<sup>5</sup>, this is right in line with the average credit card retail interest of 19.99% and 22.99% for cash advances.
 This would be a good way to scale the size of their customer base.
 The larger customer base helps mitigate the risk of loan losses by the law of large numbers.
 This is an easier stepping-stone into the revolving credit market and if proven to be successful, can translate to being able to offer other revolving credit facilities such as a personal line of credit.
-This can also be a method of making their existing customer base stickier.
+This can also be a method to retain customers.
 For example, when a customer finishes paying off their personal loan, easyfinancial can then extend them a credit card as a reward for their accomplishment.
 All of these factors help to drive revenue growth and enables easyfinancial to collect more consumer data and further enhance their current products and processes.
 Above all, this product can seamlessly blend in with the company's existing technology.
 It also gives the company an entry point into the near-field communication and chip-and-pin technology to make their point-of-sale line of business more robust.

 ### **References**
 ###### <sup>1</sup> Almazora, L. (2020, February 25). *Fintech's footprint growing in Canada's lending landscape.
 Wealth Professional*. https://www.wealthprofessional.ca/news/industry-news/fintechs-footprint-growing-in-canadas-lending-landscape/326639.